Visualizing Deep Neural Networks with Topographic Activation Maps: Exemplary Applications

-For the first toy example, we use the Fashion MNIST data set \cite{Xiao2017} which is similar to MNIST.
-Both data sets contain the same number of training and test images, share a common image size and are grayscale.
-Fashion MNIST, in contrast, contains images of 10 different clothings or accessories which are more difficult object categories than handwritten digits.
-In the test data, we introduce a systematic error by changing the target class of 90\% of the examples of class ``0'' (``T-shirt/Top'') to class ``1'' (``trouser'').
-Using this altered test data, we create topographic maps for a \ac{MLP} model that is trained on the original Fashion MNIST training data.
-In the second toy example, we use the MNIST data set and introduce a systematic error in its training data.
-Specifically, we change 90\% of the class ``0'' examples to class ``1'' and train a \ac{MLP} model on this altered training data set.
-For this model, we create topographic maps for the original MNIST test data.
-Both toy examples only use the shallow \ac{MLP} architecture as described in Section~\ref{sec:datamodel} and we use an unrealistically high amount of mislabeled examples to facilitate the understanding of the visualization.
-Nevertheless, both examples represent real-world scenarios that we discuss in the corresponding sections.
+\paragraph{Toy Examples Design} For the first toy example, we use the Fashion MNIST data set \cite{Xiao2017}.
+In the test data, we introduce a systematic error by changing the target class of 90\% of the examples of class ``T-shirt/Top'' to class ``trouser''.
+Using this altered data, we create topographic maps for a \ac{MLP} model, trained on the original training data.

+In the second toy example, we use the MNIST data set and change 90\% of the class ``0'' examples to class ``1'', train a \ac{MLP} model on this altered training data set and create topographic maps for the original MNIST test data.

-The groups of interest in both toy examples are the classes according to the test data annotations.
-Because we are further interested in the errors, we separate the examples of each class into whether they are correctly predicted by the model, resulting in 20 groups of interest.
-We create topographic maps for the first fully-connected layer of the respective \ac{MLP} model using \ac{NAP} values computed for 200 examples per group.
+Both toy examples use the shallow \ac{MLP} architecture as described in Section~\ref{sec:datamodel}.
+The 20 groups of interest are the test data labels separated into whether they are correctly predicted.
+We create topographic maps for the first fully-connected layer of the respective \ac{MLP} model using \ac{NAP} values computed for 200 random examples per group.